RaviNaik/ERA-SESSION10/README.md

 MaxPooling with Kernel Size 4
 FC Layer
 SoftMax
-Uses One Cycle Policy such that:
+- :heavy_check_mark: Uses One Cycle Policy such that:
 Total Epochs = 24
 Max at Epoch = 5
 LRMIN = FIND
 LRMAX = FIND
 NO Annihilation
-Uses this transform -RandomCrop 32, 32 (after padding of 4) >> FlipLR >> Followed by CutOut(8, 8)
+- :heavy_check_mark: Uses this transform -RandomCrop 32, 32 (after padding of 4) >> FlipLR >> Followed by CutOut(8, 8)
 Batch size = 512
-Use ADAM, and CrossEntropyLoss
+- :heavy_check_mark: Use ADAM, and CrossEntropyLoss
-Target Accuracy: 90%
+- :heavy_check_mark: Target Accuracy: 90%
-NO score if your code is not modular.
+- :heavy_check_mark: NO score if your code is not modular.
 Your collab must be importing your GitHub package, and then just running the model.
 I should be able to find the custom_resnet.py model in your GitHub repo that you'd be training.
-Once done, proceed to answer the Assignment-Solution page.
+- :heavy_check_mark: Once done, proceed to answer the Assignment-Solution page.

 ## LR Finder
 ![image](https://github.com/RaviNaik/ERA-SESSION10/assets/23289802/7df02efb-e727-490c-bd5d-25211d1f8f0a)